KxSystems/docs/docs/interfaces/hdf5/index.md

 ## Introduction

-Hierarchical Data Format 5(HDF5) is a file format designed explicitely for the storage and organisation of large amounts of data.
+Hierarchical Data Format 5(HDF5) is a file format designed specifically for the storage and organisation of large amounts of data.
 It is supported by the HDF Group and free to use under a BSD-like licence.
 This data format is used extensively in scientific research and in particular astronomy.

-HDF5 data acts in many ways like a truely hierarchical filesystem-like data format and consists of two major types of object:
+HDF5 data acts in many ways like a truely hierarchical filesystem similar to that used by linux or windows.
+This structure contains two major types of object:

-1. Datasets which contain multidimensional arrays of homogenous type
+1. Datasets which contain multidimensional arrays of homogenous type. similar to files within a traditional file system
-2. Groups which act as container structures which can hold datasets or other groups
+2. Groups which act as container structures which can hold datasets or other groups.
+Similar to folders in a traditional file system.

 There are a number of secondary objects and structures which add complexity to the format but in doing so allow the format to be used for a wider number of use cases

 * Attributes: These allow metadata information to be associated with a dataset or group i.e. Associate the date of data collection with a group or a room temperature at the time of a set of results being collected.
-* Linking functionality: Like a traditional unix-like file system it is possible to create symbolic links between objects (hard/soft/external), these allow datasets or groups pertinent to multiple experiments or use-cases to be accessed via routes that a user may find more logical.
+* Linking functionality: Like a traditional unix-like file system it is possible to create symbolic links between objects (hard/soft/external), these allow datasets or groups relevant to multiple experiments or use-cases to be accessed via routes that a user may find more logical.

 ## API